 African manatees are known for being curious animals.
 They have been known to swim up to boats and even attach themselves to the hulls of boats.

-Some people believe that this curiosity is a sign of intelligence, while others believe it is simply a manatee’s way of investigating its surroundings.
+Some people believe this curiosity is a sign of intelligence, while others believe it is simply a manatee’s way of investigating its surroundings.
 However, it is essential to remember that manatees are wild animals and should not be approached or fed by humans.

 Role in the Ecosystems